hischoolmn/.github/profile/README.md

-## The Hischool - Online school for k12 students 🎓
+## The Hischool - Online school platform.

 **The Hischool** is an edtech company.
 In this day and age of technology, we aim to combine technology with learning to create the best experience for educators and learners.

-With the Hischool, K-12 students can learn anywhere, anytime.
-We want to provide open learning opportunities for every student.
+With the Hischool, People can learn together anywhere, anytime.

 Visit [our website](https://hischool.mn) to learn more.